unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 ## Browser Resolution Algorithm

-Different crypto records configurations need to be interpreted differently by a browser.
 This section explains how differrent records configuration of a domain should be interpreted by the browser.

-Browsers supporting distributed content protocol should always prioritize distributed content to be displayed.
-A domain can have a single content hash for each distributed protocol stored in `browser.dweb.<protocol>.hash`.
-Ex: `browser.dweb.bzz.hash` for Swarm's `bzz` protocol.

-If none of dweb hash records is set, a browser should fall back to DNS resolution.
-It is set within `dns.*` namespace.
-See [DNS Records](./ARCHITECTURE.md#dns-records) for more information

 A browser can select a protocol it has a support for.
 If a domain is configured for multiple protocols, it should prioritize a protocol based on `browser.preferred_protocol` record that can be set to one of the following HTML transfer protocols: